MicrosoftDocs/linux/docs/index.md

     :::column:::
         [:::image type="icon" source="images/vscode.png":::](https://code.visualstudio.com/download)
         [**Install Visual Studio Code on Linux**](https://code.visualstudio.com/download)<br>
-        VS Code is a lightweight source code editor with built-in support for JavaScript, TypeScript, Node.js, a rich ecosystem of extensions (C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity).
-[Learn how to install it on Linux and keep it up to date via package managers.](https://code.visualstudio.com/docs/setup/linux)
+        VS Code is a lightweight source code editor with a rich ecosystem of extensions (C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity).
+Learn how to [install Visual Studio Code on Linux](https://code.visualstudio.com/docs/setup/linux) and keep it up to date via package managers.
+You can also learn [Remote development with Linux](https://code.visualstudio.com/docs/remote/linux) using VS Code and the [WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) that lets you use VS Code on Windows to build Linux applications.
     :::column-end:::
     :::column:::
         [:::image type="icon" source="images/powershell.png":::](/powershell/scripting/install/installing-powershell-on-linux)